Azure/azureml-examples/experimental/using-pytorch-lightning/README.md

 - azurecli
 products:
 - azure-machine-learning
-description: [Experimental] Learn how to train and log metrics with [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) and Azure ML.
+description: Learn how to train and log metrics with [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) and Azure ML.
 experimental: issues with multinode pytorch lightning
 ---